Vishal73040/BotBrowser/cli-flags.md

 ```

 **Notes:**
-- Profile determines the browser fingerprint, OS emulation, and stealth capabilities
+- Profile determines the browser fingerprint, OS emulation, and compatibility features
 - Use profiles from [profiles directory](profiles/) or contact support for custom profiles
 - This is what makes BotBrowser different from regular Chromium